epw/consensus/consensus.md

 ### Advanced Moves

 Advanced moves for each of the playbooks can be found below.
 These moves often change the nature of the game or the world significantly, and with one exception, each playbook can only take one Advanced Move.
 This is likely the culmination of your character’s goals, abilities, or research, so consider very carefully what move fits them best.
+Make sure you negotiate and get buy-in from the rest of the table for these big, game-changing moves (referring to the Safety Mechanics as needed.)

 #### Consensus Shifting